 And that’s the idea of the Framework, it’s the motif going and the idea is when you get done, as I’ve said before, I’m warning you, this is not a substitute for verse by verse teaching, don’t ever say that the Framework is some course that replaces the teaching of the Word of God.
 That’s not true.
 The Framework is a method of pulling some of these things together in your head.
 And you could well go for years and never even have a course in the Framework but learn how to think like the Framework.
 So when you’re learning Bible doctrine you know that it fits into a frame of reference; that’s all this is, it’s just fitting it together.
 It’s not a replacement for teaching the Word of God; it’s not a replacement for good courses on apologetics; it’s not a replacement for doctrinal studies, it’s just a way of putting that material together.

-I’ve kept you way over… oh yes, I really don’t have much to do with this website but Tommy Ice and his son decided they wanted to start a website with some of the material on it, it’s CClough.com and if you want to go there they have all these lessons on MP3 and then you have people here in the Houston area that have done a lot more refining of that, and they’ve done a great job here, but the website is www.bibleframework.com.
+I’ve kept you way over… oh yes, I really don’t have much to do with this website but Tommy Ice and his son decided they wanted to start a website with some of the material on it, and if you want to go there they have all these lessons on MP3.
+Then you have people here in the Houston area that have done a lot more refining of that, and they’ve done a great job here, but the website is www.bibleframework.org.